top of page

 Over 25 plus years David has developed a number of long standing relationships with accredited instructors in various disciplines ranging from Capoeira and Brazilian Jiu Jitsu to Muay Thai and other traditional striking arts.

-As part of the Bright Road Martial Arts pilot program, these top shelf instructors have agreed to partner with BFF to develop the curriculum and related elements of recruitment and mentorship.
+As part of the Bright Road Martial Arts programs, these top shelf instructors have agreed to partner with BFF to develop the curriculum and related elements of recruitment and mentorship.

 Sidecar to the obvious physical benefits of training under the right auspices are the significant mental and psychological benefits.
 The patience and attention required to learn and subsequently master martial arts techniques in all disciplines can take students years to master.
 But once learned, they feel accomplished and empowered fostering good self-esteem and a high level of confidence.